BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 It appears to me that COVID, combined with the rapid and highly polarizing consumption of "news" on social media, has fractured our social discourse.
 The culture of dialogue has suffered, forcing individuals to align with one of two extreme sides.
 It now seems impossible to critique one party without facing accusations of working for the other.
-The language we employ has become more moralizing.
+The language we employ has become more **moralizing**.
-Instead of characterizing people as simply incompetent, misled, misguided, or influenced by flawed incentives within a system, they are often labeled as evil.
+Instead of characterizing people as simply incompetent, misled, misguided, or influenced by flawed incentives within a system, they are often labeled as **evil**.
 This focus on the individual impedes progress in reforming social systems, which are in need of change to provide alternative incentives that prioritize social, ecological, and economic measures for all inhabitants of the planet.
 Part of the reality of the climate crisis is that we need trusted institutions that need to be aligned in a way that dealing with the crisis becomes possible.